 Can I use Yesim and keep my Spanish number?

 Yes.
 Like any travel data eSIM, it uses dual SIM mode: the eSIM handles data, and your home SIM remains active for calls and SMS.
-This way, you keep your number for receiving bank codes while browsing with the local data plan.
-Just choose the eSIM to be the data line.
+This way, you keep your number to receive bank codes while browsing with the local rate.
+Just choose the eSIM as your data line.

 Conclusion